 Now more than ever with this pandemic, small habits and new hobbies can really make a difference.
 Research shows that hobbies can improve our lives and happiness: a study with 1,035 women (Source) showed that leisure activities or hobbies help improve both mental and physical health.
 So which new hobby do you want to pick up?
 Read my post on the best hobbies for women 🙂

-Even if you are not able to travel, walking in nature is one of the simplest, least intimidating, and most effective ways to stay active and boost our health.
-It’s also one of the best ways to do cardio and get fit.
+- Walking in nature: Walking in nature has been proven to have many health benefits, and is one of the simplest, and most effective ways to stay active and boost your health.
 To learn more, read my post on the Amazing Benefits of Walking Habits (And How to Walk More).
 You can discover the best places near you for a quick hike by using this website: www.alltrails.com.

 Reading is honestly a great way to spend a rainy afternoon on the couch or when disconnecting from screens at bedtime.
 There are so many different book options to choose from, fiction – non-fiction, travel books, learning a new skill, read a book and then watch the movie….
 Really the options are endless.
 When I’m in search of a new book, I will often ask a friend, check the NY Times best books page or check out the best-selling books on Amazon.
 You can also check out my list of the 7 Must-Read Books That Will Change You.

 12. Having Money

 Many of us are struggling to live paycheck to paycheck, but still manage to save a bit of money, or pay for those little pleasures in life that are so important!
 If you don’t have a lot of money, you can be grateful for the opportunities we have in this country to work hard and earn money.

 13. Learning from Mistakes